AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 For more information about creating journeys in [!DNL Adobe Journey Optimizer], read the [get started with journeys](https://experienceleague.adobe.com/docs/journey-optimizer/using/orchestrate-journeys/journey.html) guide.

-### Set up destination to display paid media ads {#paid-media-ads}
+### Set up a destination to display paid media ads {#paid-media-ads}

 Some users might not have purchased your subscription even after you message them about the new program.
-After waiting for a number of days, (seven in this example use case), you can decide to show paid media ads to those users, to try and nudge them into purchasing your subscription.
+After waiting for a number of days (seven in this example use case), you can decide to show paid media ads to those users, to encourage them to purchase your subscription.

 Use the destinations framework in Real-Time CDP for paid media ads.
 Select one of the many available advertising destinations to display paid media ads to your customers and activate the Paid media audience that you [created earlier](#create-audiences) to a destination of your choice.
 See an overview of available [advertising](/help/destinations/catalog/advertising/overview.md) and [social](/help/destinations/catalog/social/overview.md) destinations.